 For concrete slab floors laid in contact with the ground at grade level, tests7 indicate that, for small floor areas (equal to that of a house 25 ft square), the heat loss may be calculated as proportional to the length of exposed edge rather than total area.
-This amounts to 0.81 Btu/(hr)(linear ft of exposed edge) (deg F difference between the indoor air temperature and the average outdoor air temperature).
+This amounts to 0.81 Btu/(h)(linear ft of exposed edge) (deg F difference between the indoor air temperature and the average outdoor air temperature).
 Note that this may be appreciably reduced by insulating under the ground slab and along the edges between the floor and abutting walls.
-(Also see Chapter 24.)
 In most calculations, if the perimeter loss is calculated accurately, no other floor loss need be considered.
+Chapter 25 contains data for load calculations and gradient values of below grade walls and floors.